piątek, 5 maja 2023

 commissioned by KL Plaszow Museum

-to be installed at the territory of the former German Nazi Concentration Camp in Krakow
+to be installed in the territory of the former German Nazi Concentration Camp in Krakow

 in 2025

-The Sound Monument of KL Plaszow is designed as a multilayered, collective audio composition created on the basis of a concept authored by Roma Sendyka and a scenario authored by Michał Libera.
-The inspiration for the Sound Monument composition is given by the soil of the camp: the soil understood as a depository of the memory of camp Plaszow and its history, and as a source of audio material.
+The Sound Monument of KL Plaszow will be a multilayered, collective sound composition based on a concept by Roma Sendyka and a scenario by Michał Libera.
+It is grounded in the idea of soil as both a repository of memory and history, and as a source of sound.
+Thus, the camp's soil becomes the monument’s primary material.

 wtorek, 2 maja 2023